CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Experimental Validation

-We further validate the performance of our network trained on simulated data using experimental data with real motion corruptions.
+We further validated the performance of our network trained on simulated data using experimental data with real motion corruptions.

 Fig.~\ref{fig:real_across_method} shows the performance of CoRRECT compared to different baseline methods on exemplar experimental data corrupted with real motion and subsampled with acceleration rate $\times 4$.
 Note that the corrupted mGRE image in the first column, denoted with acceleration rate $\times 1$, corresponds to the corrupted mGRE image of motion-affected but fully-sampled k-space data.
-The corresponding $R_2^\ast$, which is estimated using LEARN-BIO (clean), consequently suffers from these motion corruptions as well.
-While such motion artifacts in this experimental data might not follow our simulation model, we do observe similar results to our synthetic experiments.
-It can be seen that CoRRECT outperforms the evaluated baseline methods in both mGRE reconstruction and $R_2^\ast$ estimation in terms of removing artifacts and maintaining sharpness.
+The corresponding $R_2^\ast$, which was estimated using LEARN-BIO (clean), consequently suffered from these motion corruptions as well.
+While such motion artifacts in this experimental data might not follow our simulation model, we did observe similar results to our synthetic experiments.
+It can be seen that CoRRECT outperformed the evaluated baseline methods in both mGRE reconstruction and $R_2^\ast$ estimation in terms of removing artifacts and maintaining sharpness.
 This shows CoRRECT is capable of handling real motion artifacts while still keeping detailed structural information.
-Fig.~\ref{fig:real_248} shows comprehensive results across different acceleration rates for the same data sample, where consistently outstanding and robust performance of CoRRECT is observed.
+Fig.~\ref{fig:real_248} shows comprehensive results across different acceleration rates for the same data sample, where consistently outstanding and robust performance of CoRRECT was observed.

-Fig.~\ref{fig:real_across_slices} further demonstrates the performance of our method across different data slices in a whole brain volume, where each slice, in principle, is corrupted with different and random motions during the scan.
+Fig.~\ref{fig:real_across_slices} further demonstrates the performance of our method across different data slices in a whole brain volume, where each slice, in principle, was corrupted with different and random motions during the scan.
 For each slice, we show the side-to-side comparison between the results of CoRRECT on the subsampled (with acceleration rate $\times 4$), noisy and motion-corrupted measurements and the images obtained from fully-sampled, noisy, and motion-corrupted k-space measurements and their NLLS-estimated $R_2^\ast$ maps.
-Note that CoRRECT using subsampled measurements successfully removes the motion artifacts visible in the fully-sampled images.
-The constant success of CoRRECT on different brain slices proves that our network can work on the whole spectrum of brain volume, highlighting the effectiveness and adaptability of our method.
+Note that CoRRECT using subsampled measurements successfully removed the motion artifacts visible in the fully-sampled images.
+The constant success of CoRRECT on different brain slices proved that our network can work on the whole spectrum of brain volume, highlighting the effectiveness and adaptability of our method.